mwmattingly/Machine-Learning-Final-Project----Mattingly-Michael/README.md

 3 game home team pre-game rating
 3 game over-time count

-The variables were set up with a 1 game shift so the most recent 3 prior games would be an input to the current game.
+The variables were set up with a 1 game shift (lag) so the most recent 3 prior games would be an input to the game being predicted.
 Missing values were mean filled.

 ![](./IMAGES/AggColumns.JPG)